 So it is remarkable indeed that this is the period that saw the only outer planet triple conjunction in human history (the next will not occur for thousands of years).
 Firstly I include a graph, generated from Astrod2, that shows the triple conjunction:

 The full planetary alignment of this year is referred to on Wikipedia.
 Perhaps more than anything, a result like this conveys the vastness of history.
-However troubling our present moment is, we are in something bigger, and a perspective of a deep past and deep future is both vitally important and deeply nourishing.
+However troubling our present moment is, we are in something bigger, and a perspective of a deep past and deep future can be sustaining.